dfelinto/blender-manual/manual/modeling/curves/properties/geometry.rst

 The profile starts at the bottom right of the widget and ends at the top left, as if it were between two edges intersecting at a right angle.
-Control points are created in the widget and then the path is sampled with the number of segments from the bevel modifier.
+Control points are created in the widget and then the path is sampled with the number of segments from the Bevel modifier.

 .. note::